SUSTAINA-OP/ICM-42688-P-Module/README.md

     <h2>Confirmation of operation</h2>
     <p>
       The following Arduino Library https://github.com/finani/ICM42688 was used to verify the operation.<br>
-      The Arduino Board used is "Arduiono Due".
+      The Arduino Board used is "<a href="https://docs.arduino.cc/hardware/due">Arduino Due</a>".<br>
+      Up to 3.6V is the supply voltage for VDD and VDDIO of this module.
       <ul>
         <li><strong>SPI</strong> : https://github.com/finani/ICM42688/tree/master/examples/Basic_SPI</li>
         Wiring with Arudino Due is done as follows.